asekibaala/alx-low_level_programming/0x15-file_io/README.md

 * C files are compiled using `gcc`
 * C files are written according to the C standard
 * Tested on Ubuntu 20.x.x LTS

+## Files
+All of the  files are programs written in C: